How To Find A Mentor In Game Audio

 Getting The Most Out Of A Mentorship

-Since it’s not that easy to get a mentorship slot it’s a good idea to try and get the most out of it.
-The first step is to schedule regular catchups and prepare for each one.
+Since it’s not that easy to get a mentorship slot, it’s a good idea to try and get the most out of it.
+The first step is to schedule regular catch-ups and prepare for each one.
 Think about:

-• What questions you have.
+• What questions do you have?

-Participate actively and ask questions, be curious and don’t be afraid to take the wheel and steer the conversation the mentor is there for you after all.
+Participate actively and ask questions, be curious and don’t be afraid to take the wheel and steer the conversation; the mentor is there for you after all.

 Here is a great short list of some more tips to improve your mentorship experience: